giampaolo/psutil/docs/index.rst

     PID is known return ``None``.
     See also :meth:`ppid` method.

+  .. method:: parents()

+    Utility method which return the parents of this process as a list of :class:`Process` instances.
+If no parents are known return an empty list.

+    .. versionadded:: 5.6.0

   .. method:: status()

     The current process status as a string.
 The returned string is one of the